madebyollin/hintbot/README.md

 **What is hinting?**

-Hinting is the process of adapting the style of icons to be clear at small sizes.
+Hinting is the process of making icons crisp at small sizes.
 Here's an example:

 ![](readme_images/comparison.png)